Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Additional interactive controls have been added to the ListView and TileView controls
 * The tile control now also has a template selector
 * Script editor - function runtime.currentscreenname implemented to control screens by name
-* Oracle data source for Peakboard 2 boxes revised
+* Oracle data source for Peakboard 2 Boxes revised
-* ODBC data source for Peakboard 2 boxes revised
+* ODBC data source for Peakboard 2 Boxes revised
 * Video Control - Added additional functions such as start, stop, restart and mute to control by script
 * Format property for controls moved from Appearance to General
 * Direct access to domain files
 * The password field was removed from the S7 data source
 * The JSON data source now supports scalar values
 * Error message for incorrectly selected JSON objects adapted
-* Added footer notification for elements that require a Peakboard 2 box
+* Added footer notification for elements that require a Peakboard 2 Box
 * Customization of the icon for the font editor
 * Fix for a bug where the version of the Peakboard Box was displayed as not up to date although it is the current version
 * Fix for data type detection for OData data source
 * Fix for the data type recognition for the S7 data source